 Our engagement process

+- Invited written submissions to our inquiry.
 Our submission period ran over 12 weeks from 10 June to 3 September 2021 via Engage Victoria.
+We invited your views on the Port of Melbourne’s compliance with the pricing over the past five years.

-We held one-on-one information sessions from 5 July to 5 August 2021.
+- Held one-on-one stakeholder engagement sessions from 5 July to 5 August 2021.
 These sessions allowed interested stakeholders to outline their views on the issues they consider relevant for the five-yearly review and to ask us questions on our process and approach to the review.

-We will provide a confidential final report to the Assistant Treasurer by 31 December 2021 (consistent with section 45(2) of the Essential Services Commission Act (hyperlink).
+We will provide our inquiry a confidential final report to the Assistant Treasurer by 31 December 2021 (consistent with section 45(2)) of the Essential Services Commission Act.